Connor Bain

 Evanston, IL 60208

 In the CS Department at NU, I teach both at the intro and upper-level but specialize in large course coordination.
 My COMP_SCI 111 Fundamentals of Computer Programming I course routinely has 400+ engineering and other STEM major students enrolled while COMP_SCI 110 Introduction to Computer Programming usually has around 300 students from majors across the university.
 My upper-level seminar courses tend to focus on CS Pedagogy, communication, and cognitive aspects of computer science education.
+As a CS+LS Affiliate faculty member, I often teach courses cross listed in both departments like COMP_SCI & LRN_SCI 372/472 - Designing and Constructing Models with Multi-agent Languages.

 selected publications